 - A weekly process will select ~2% of the folders in our archive and verify that the synchronization is correct.
-The idea is that every file will be checked at least once in a year. - Check that the data are stored in SDS format (SeisComP Directory Structure). - Start and end time of network/station operation must be available and data outside this timespan must not be allowed.
+The idea is that every file will be checked at least once in a year. - Check that the data is stored in SDS format. - Start and end time of network/station operation must be available and data outside this timespan must not be allowed.

-The identified relevant policies were gradually implemented using generic EUDAT services and GEOFON-specific software.
+The identified relevant policies are being gradually implemented using generic EUDAT services and GEOFON-specific software.